kcp-dev/contrib/20250401-kubecon-london/workshop/04-application-providers/README.md

 # Application providers

-In our last exercise of this workshop we'll take a look at a kcp-native application, that uses [sigs.k8s.io/multicluster-runtime](https://github.com/kubernetes-sigs/multicluster-runtime) to run a kcp provider, and reconciles the deployment across workspaces.
+In our last exercise of this workshop we'll take a look at a kcp-native application that uses [sigs.k8s.io/multicluster-runtime](https://github.com/kubernetes-sigs/multicluster-runtime) to run a kcp provider, and reconciles the deployment across workspaces.

 ## Going native